-Arch-Enemy: As far as he's concerned, the whole of England.
+- Arch-Enemy: As far as he's concerned, the whole of England.

-Badass: You don't become captain without being a legendary badass.
+- Badass: You don't become captain without being a legendary badass.
 Proven when he kills Singleton in one-on-one combat, beating him to death.

-The Plan: He plans on raiding a Spanish treasure galleon carrying five million dollars worth of gold in order to finance the militarization of Nassau; he admits that he doesn't think that he can make it capable of withstanding an out and out war with either the Spanish or the British, but he hopes to make it strong enough to force a truce; instead of being wiped off the map as pirates, they may live as a relatively autonomous colony with a sympathetic governor.
+- The Plan: He plans on raiding a Spanish treasure galleon carrying five million dollars worth of gold in order to finance the militarization of Nassau; he admits that he doesn't think that he can make it capable of withstanding an out and out war with either the Spanish or the British, but he hopes to make it strong enough to force a truce; instead of being wiped off the map as pirates, they may live as a relatively autonomous colony with a sympathetic governor.

-Wicked Cultured: Part of what distances him from his crew is his classical education.
+- Wicked Cultured: Part of what distances him from his crew is his classical education.

 Played By: Luke Arnold

 A lowly sailor turned pirate recruit, John Silver is a born opportunist.
 He insinuates himself into the crew of Captain Flint while secretly possessing the “schedule” Flint so dearly wants.
 A staunch individualist, Silver resents authority of any kind, a quality that brings him into direct conflict with Flint, even as events conspire to make them reluctant partners in the quest to take the Treasure Fleet.